 IMPORTANT ADVISORYThe Mayor and Council adopted 5.8% as the 2023 Voluntary Rent Guidelines, effective Mar.
 7, 2023.
 Please note that this notice supersedes all previous notices establishing the maximum rate of rent increase.

 If staff is unable to mediate a dispute and there are reasonable grounds to believe a violation of law occurred, the city has a Landlord-Tenant Affairs Commission, which can hear the case and render a judgement.
 Any decision by the commission may be appealed to the Circuit Court of Maryland.

-Complaints can be made by completing this Landlord-Tenant Complaint Form or by sending this complaint form by mail.
+Complaints can be made by submitting a Landlord-Tenant Complaint Form online or by sending this complaint form by mail.
 The following are examples of issues that can be addressed by staff or the Landlord-Tenant Affairs Commission:

 - Disposition of security deposits